- Routing · how layers compose and how docs get loaded

 Adopt this rhythm once the routing layer from part 1 is in place:

-- install the five
+- install the four

 agent-*commands under~/.claude/commands/ - keep scratch plans outside the repo at